SETI/rms-pds4indextools/README.md

 ```

 Many options are available to customize the scraping and generation process, including
-limiting which XML elements are scrape, changing the format of the resulting index file,
+limiting which XML elements are scraped, changing the format of the resulting index file,
 and generating a PDS4-compliant label.
 A summary of available options is available
 by typing: